pablosalina25/holbertonschool-printf/README.md

 * <b>_print_binary</b>: This function takes an unsigned integer, converts it to its binary representation, and prints it.

+* <b>print_reverse</b>: This function takes a string and prints it to the terminal, backwards.
+If the string is a null pointer, it prints "(null)".
+It returns the number of characters printed.
 ## Example

 Here is an example of the usage of the _printf function